nasa-fornax/fornax-images/src/README.rst

-- Instead of image names like ``fornax_images:base-image-XYZ``, and ``fornax_images:heasoft-XYZ``, we produce images like ``base_image:XYZ`` and ``heasoft:XYZ`` as it is easy enough to do when we use the GitHub container registry, and it's more "normal".
+- Instead of image names like ``fornax_images:base-image-XYZ``, and ``fornax_images:heasoft-XYZ``, we produce images like ``base_image:XYZ`` and ``tractor:XYZ`` as it is easy enough to do when we use the GitHub container registry, and it's more "normal".

 - All of the logic to build and push (or not build or push) exists within